liferay/liferay-docs/develop/learning-paths/mobile/articles/04-using-your-screenlets/04-creating-fragment-get-entries-screenlet.markdown

         android:layout_width="match_parent"
         android:layout_height="match_parent" />

-Next, you must write the code that handles `EntriesFragment` in `GuestbooksActivity`.
+Next, you must write the `GuestbooksActivity` code that handles `EntriesFragment`.
 Specifically, you must display the fragment when a guestbook is selected in Get Guestbooks Screenlet.
 You'll do this with a [fragment transaction](http://developer.android.com/guide/components/fragments.html#Transactions).
 In short, a fragment transaction adds, removes, or replaces a fragment in an activity.
 Recall that Get Guestbooks Screenlet calls the `onItemClicked` method in `GuestbooksActivity` when a guestbook is selected.
-Currently, this method sets the Action Bar's title to the selected guesbook's name and then closes the navigation drawer.
+Currently, this method sets the Action Bar's title to the selected guestbook's name and then closes the navigation drawer.
 You'll update this method to also perform the fragment transaction.
 Replace `onItemClicked` with the following updated version: